AltspaceVR/AltspaceSDK-wiki/FirebaseSync.md

 * saveObject( object ) - save state of this object (broadcasts updates to all clients)
     * object {[THREE.Object3D]} - object to save (must `addObject` first)

 * save() - save all objects that have changed since the last save
+  Note: If objects in your app are changing position or rotation every frame, calling this in your animate loop can lead to substantial network traffic due to sync events.

 **Source**